 3. We need to look at the church as a gathering of people, living stones of the Ekklesia.
 These are the “called out” ones, those who govern from a place of intimacy to shift the atmosphere of cities and gain air supremacy while winning people to Jesus and moving with supernatural power.

 4. We must take a fresh look at the Book of Acts and see how the Ekklesia functioned.
-Corporate prayer leads the advancement of the Gospel and the expansion of the Kingdom.
+Corporate prayer leading to the advancement of the Gospel and the expansion of the Kingdom.

 5. We need to ask for the Spirit of wisdom and revelation according to Ephesians 1:17 in order to better understand Christ’s Ekklesia, His ruling government on Earth.